isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-time-forgotten-trades.md

 #### **Ice-ball Sellers**

-<i>History</i><br>ice-balls were hugely popular during the 1950s and 1960s, particularly among school children and teens.
+**History**<br>ice-balls were hugely popular during the 1950s and 1960s, particularly among school children and teens.
 Iceball sellers were mostly Indian males, who sold drinks in addition to these cool delicious treats.

-<i>Job Scope</i><br>To make an ice-ball, the iceball seller would use a towel to press a block of ice against an ice shaver.
+**Job Scope**<br>To make an ice-ball, the iceball seller would use a towel to press a block of ice against an ice shaver.
 One hand would hold a bowl beneath to catch the shavings.
 He would then shape the ice shavings into a semicircle, enclosing within ingredients such as cubes of <i>agar-agar</i>, or jelly, sweetened red beans and <i>attap-chee</i> (mangrove palm seeds).
 Using yet more ice shavings, he would deftly compact it into a spherical snowball.
 Then lashings of red and green and palm sugar syrup are drizzled over the ice-ball, followed by a trickle of evaporated milk for added sweetness.

-<i>Tools of the Trade</i><br>The ice-ball vendor’s stall or pushcart would be packed with glass bottles of soft drinks and drinking glasses, plastic containers filled with various sugar syrup concoctions, ingredients for the ice-ball fillings and the all-important wooden ice shaver.
+**Tools of the Trade**<br>The ice-ball vendor’s stall or pushcart would be packed with glass bottles of soft drinks and drinking glasses, plastic containers filled with various sugar syrup concoctions, ingredients for the ice-ball fillings and the all-important wooden ice shaver.

-<i>Then and Now</i><br>Ice-ball vendors were usually found near schools or along shophouses but sometimes moved to different locations with their mobile carts.
+**Then and Now**<br>Ice-ball vendors were usually found near schools or along shophouses but sometimes moved to different locations with their mobile carts.
 Ice-balls are the predecessors of the more elaborate plated dessert called ice <i>kachang</i> sold in hawker centres and food courts.
 In 2011, ice-balls were brought back as part of the dessert menu at the Singapore Food Trail (a dining attraction featuring popular local dishes), located next to the Singapore Flyer.[^9]

 <div style="background-color: white;">
 <br/>